Rake (stock character): In modern literature

 The 19th and early 20th century successor to the rake was the Cad, famously played on the big screen by Terry-Thomas.
 Although presenting himself as a gentleman, this upper class villain sought to take advantage of the young heroine.
 Commonly known as the Dastardly Whiplash, the cad of the silent movie era was recognisable by his handlebar moustache, ivory cigarette holder, pinky ring, and spectator shoes.
 He usually held a British aristocracy title such as Sir or Lord, although French and American cads and swindlers were not uncommon.

 If employed, the cad would often work as an army officer, professional gambler, hunter, billiards player, actor, politician, or aviator in later works set during the World War I era.
 He would often have a henchman from the criminal class employed as a manservant, coachman or chauffeur.
 The servant may have come from a long line of flunkys employed by the cad's ancestors, he may share his master's enjoyment of mischief, or he might have been of such coarse and disagreeable character that no decent old money family would employ him.
 If the servant is blamed for the failure of the cad's plans, he is frequently horsewhipped with a riding crop.

 Typical turn of the century cad behaviour included adultery, blackmail, fornication, marrying for money (often bigamously), cheating at cards, gamesmanship at sporting events, and polishing his shoes to a mirror shine in order to look up ladies' skirts.
 If the cad failed to seduce or swindle the young heiress out of her inheritance, sometimes he would resort to more nefarious acts such as kidnapping, murder or a sham marriage against the girl's will, often with help from a defrocked priest of equally disreputable character.

 When confronted by the hero, the cad was usually a coward who would run away rather than fight.
 Some of the best-known fictional cads are Harry Paget Flashman, George Wickham from Pride and Prejudice, James Steerforth from David Copperfield, Charles Augustus Milverton from The Return of Sherlock Holmes, Woodley from The Adventure of the Solitary Cyclist, Barkis Bittern from Corpse Bride, Victor Quatermain from Curse of the Were-Rabbit, and Count Olaf from A Series of Unfortunate Events.

 The stereotype continues in modern romances with characters in novels by Jilly Cooper continuing the trope, such as the initial love interest in her novel Imogen.

+In popular culture

+A 2004 episode of Jeopardy! with Ken Jennings as a contestant featured a clue with "What is a rake?" as the correct answer, the question being "This term for a long-handled gardening tool can also mean an immoral pleasure seeker."
+Jennings incorrectly answered "What's a hoe?", much to the shock of host Alex Trebek, who replied with "They teach you that in school in Utah, huh?"
+This incident has since become one of the most iconic moments in the show's history.